scottwater/taylorbryant.github.io/_posts/2017-09-21-css-stats-bookmarklet.md

 title: CSS Stats bookmarklet
 permalink: /css-stats-bookmarklet
 status: published
+description: CSS Stats is a useful tool for getting a bird's eye view of the state of your website's CSS.
 ---

 <a href="http://cssstats.com">CSS Stats</a> is a useful tool for getting a bird's eye view of the state of your website's CSS.
 By itself, it isn't anything particularly groundbreaking, but using the information it provides, you can get a feel for the quality of the code you have written.